predict-idlab/sleep-linear/README.md

 For each dataset you can find a separate notebook in the [`notebooks`](notebooks) folder.

-The notebooks allow fully reproducible results as they contain;
+The notebooks allow to reproduce the results as they contain;
 1. data loading (see code in [`src` folder](src))
 2. pre-processing & feature extraction
 3. (seeded) machine learning experiments